aptech/docs/docs/CR-eqSolvemtControlCreate.rst

 ::

-    //declare 'c' as an
+    // declare 'c' as an
-    //eqSolvemtControl structure
+    // eqSolvemtControl structure
     struct eqSolvemtControl c;

-    //initialize structure c
+    // initialize structure c
     c = eqSolvemtControlCreate();

 The members of an :class:`eqSolvemtControl` structure and default values are described in